Theforbidden1ne/PyQtGameManager/README.md

 - **note, you HAVE to be on linux for this**

-Environment variable `GM_SERVER` can point the client to a different server URL (defaults to `http://localhost:5000`).
+- Environment variable `GM_SERVER` can point the client to a different server URL (defaults to `http://localhost:5000` for testing).

+- Python variable `GM_SERVER` can also be changed for the same reason

+1. Clone this github repo

+    Run `git clone reponame && cd reponame`

+2. Run the build script

+    - MAJOR WARNING: Doing this may break your packages, i did it and its fine but results may vary.

+    `python3 buildClientWindows.py`
+    or
+    `python3 buildClientLinux.py`

+3. Run the post script.

+     This will move the clients into the correct directory for the website to send the download

+    `python3 postClients.py`

 Config file: `~/.gamemanager/config.json` stores `server`, `token`, `username`, and `theme`.